nsujumnong/dvrk_calib_mod/README.md

   - Pandas

 # Equipment
-- Motion Capture System (with software that convert data to .csv file)
+- Motion Capture System (with software that convert data to .csv file) (OptiTrack Motive is reccommended, since the code is optimized for its csv output file format)
 - dVRK system

 # Installation
 Only the python libraries in the dependencies are needed to be installed.
 And then you can run the python file normally

+# Usage
+To perform the calibration, we need motion capture data of two rigid bodies, the RCM frame and the rotation frame.
+When capturing the data, the RCM should be labeled as rigid body 1 and the rotation frame should be labeled as rigid body 2 as the program will read the data file in that order.

+To run the calibration program, simply run the python code as following

 ```
 python dvrk_offline_calibration.py [motioncapture_data_file.csv] [output_file_name.csv]
 ```